MasonProtter/Symbolics.jl/README.md

 julia> Lagrange_Equations(L)(x)(t)
 (D(D(x)))(t) * m + (x)(t) * m * ω ^ 2
 ```
-which when set equal to zero is the equation of motion for a simple harmonic oscillator, generated in pur Julia code code symbolically!
+which when set equal to zero is the equation of motion for a simple harmonic oscillator, generated in pure Julia code code symbolically!